richzw/CodeHome/Classic/BinPacking.md

-**Q**:Given N objects and they are 1~n, the volume of the i-th object is ti and ti <= M; Meanwhile, there are many boxes, and the volume of each box is M. Now we should put all these objects into boxes with the order of 1~N, what the minimum number of boxes should be used?
+**Q:Given N objects and they are 1~n, the volume of the i-th object is ti and ti <= M; Meanwhile, there are many boxes, and the volume of each box is M. Now we should put all these objects into boxes with the order of 1~N, what the minimum number of boxes should be used?**

 For example, there are 5 objects and their volume are {7,2,5,3,9} with order 1~5.
 The volume of each box is 10.
 So the optimal solution is 3 boxes and they are {7}，{2，5，3}，{9} respectively.